-Hypnos is a family-run bed-making company that has been handcrafting premium quality, beautifully-stylish beds, synonymous with luxury, comfort & sustainability for over a century.
+Hypnos is a family-run bed-making company that has been handcrafting premium quality, beautifully-stylish beds, synonymous with luxury, comfort & sustainability for 120 years.

-Peter Keen, our Chairman, is the fourth generation to run the business.
-His son, James, and daughter, Sarah, are the fifth generation of Keens to help run the business on a day-to-day basis.
-The Keen family have held Royal Warrants since 1929 - the 1st ‘Keen’ Royal Warrant was for George V.
+The Keen family have held Royal Warrants since 1929 - the first ‘Keen’ Royal Warrant was for George V.

 Royal Warrants have always been regarded as demonstrating the very highest standards in excellence, quality, service and sustainable innovation, and are a mark of the best of British.
 Hypnos' current Royal Warrant is for Her Majesty Queen Elizabeth II and covers the category - 'Bedding and upholstery manufacturers', currently we are undertaking a large programme of furniture repair, refurbishment and reupholstery for the Buckingham Palace Reservicing Project.